LevYas/DotnetBackendSample/README.md

 - Actively used Data Annotations for data transfer objects' validation

 Future plans
-- Use Refit to consume third-party REST APIs as live interfaces
+- Use [Refit](https://github.com/reactiveui/refit) to consume third-party REST APIs as live interfaces
 - Try to use the Command pattern to see how it helps to separate routing logic from handling logic
-- Automatically register all the public classes against their implemented interfaces(s) into the DI provider using https://github.com/JonPSmith/NetCore.AutoRegisterDi or https://github.com/khellang/Scrutor

 #### SugarCounter.DataAccess
 I considered three approaches to store database entity classes with the column type, restrictions, and index information: